saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 Rate,
 %

-n 4648).
+6 8)
-The pre-deﬁned success criterion for the primary efficacy analysis was that the lower ound of the 95%conﬁdence interval (CI) of VEshould be at least 40%.
-Vaccine efficacy gainst antigenically matched culture-conﬁrmed CDC-ILI could not be determined reliably ecause 96% of the inﬂuenza isolates obtained from subjects in Study 1 were not ntigenically matched to the strains represented in the vaccine.
-An exploratory analysis f VE of Flublok against all strains, regardless of antigenic match, isolated from any ubject with an ILI, not necessarily meeting CDC- ILI criteria, demonstrated an efficacy stimate of 44.8% (95% CI 24.4, 60.0).
-See Table 4 for a presentation of VE by case eﬁnition and antigenic similarity.
+The pre-deﬁned success criterion for the primary efficacy analysis was that the lowe bound of the 95%conﬁdence interval (CI) of VEshould be at least 40%.
+Vaccine efficacy against antigenically matched culture-conﬁrmed CDC-ILI could not be determined reliably because 96% of the inﬂuenza isolates obtained from subjects in Study 1 were not antigenically matched to the strains represented in the vaccine.
+An exploratory analysis of VE of Flublok against all strains, regardless of antigenic match, isolated from any ubject with an ILI, not necessarily meeting CDC- ILI criteria, demonstrated an efficacy estimate of 44.8% (95% CI 24.4, 60.0).
+See Table 4 for a presentation of VE by case deﬁnition and antigenic similarity.
 Table 4: Vaccine Efficacy Against Culture-Conﬁrmed Inﬂuenza in Healthy Adults 18-49 Years of Age, Study 1*